 Masalha writes that as the centenary of the Balfour Declaration approaches it is timely for a reassessment of the impact of the statement and British policies towards Palestine and its indigenous people.

-Masalha emphasises the importance of the Palestine Exploration Fund which Shaftesbury, its first President, described as surveying Palestine ‘to prepare it for its rightful possessors.’
+Masalha emphasises the importance of the Palestine Exploration Fund.
+Shaftesbury was at its first meeting and chaired some of it.
 ‘The Biblical archaeology, mapping and study of the topography carried out by [the PEF] have remained basic data for many Israeli archaeologists, geographers and official strategy planners of today in their efforts to Judaise the Old City of Jerusalem.’

 The Bible has been (and remains) central to Western support for the State of Israel.
 Both Lloyd George and Balfour were members of Protestant churches which shared the Christian Zionist belief that Old Testament Jews should be “restored” in Palestine before the Second Coming of Jesus.